m1el/nishio-drops/readme.md

 This repository is used for demonstartion of optimization for the [Monogatari Drops](kodansha-box.jp/topics/nishio/drops/) web page published by Kodasha.

+The list of changes is available here: [faster-monogatari-drops.diff](faster-monogatari-drops.diff)

 I do not claim ownership of any intellectual work included in this repository.

 Monogatari Series is owned by NisiOsiN and published Kodansha.